tawhidurrahmandear/full-screen-autoplay-youtube-homepage/README.md

 This is not embed.
 The JavaScript code will automatically capture the first YouTube URL, and play it. <br>
 * developed by Tawhidur Rahman Dear, https://www.tawhidurrahmandear.com <br>
 * Live Preview available at https://tawhidurrahmandear.github.io/full-screen-autoplay-youtube-homepage <br>
-* Released under MIT License on Github at https://github.com/tawhidurrahmandear/full-screen-autoplay-youtube-homepage
+* Released under GPL-3.0 license on Github at https://github.com/tawhidurrahmandear/full-screen-autoplay-youtube-homepage